 Table of Contents

-Before taking over the post of U.S. Attorney of District of Hawaii, he was the director at one of the largest firms in Hawaii, Alston Hunt Floyd & Ing.
+Before taking over the post of U.S. Attorney of the District of Hawaii, Price was the director at one of the largest firms in Hawaii, Alston Hunt Floyd & Ing.
 He was associated with the firm from October 2017 to January 2018.